jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

 ### Understanding billing thresholds

-You must configure both Delivery Pipeline and Track & Plan if you plan to use both.
+You must configure both Delivery Pipeline and Track & Plan services if you plan to use them beyond the free allowance.
 Configuring one service doesn’t affect the other and each service requires a separate billing configuration.

 ### Table 1.
 Usage thresholds that trigger charges
 <table border="1" summary="" width="100%">